indiana-university/automated-transcription-service/README.md

 This is guide for using a Python script in this project to generate a Word document from an AWS ATS json files.
 A pre-requisite of this guide is access to IU RED (https://kb.iu.edu/d/apum).
 These steps will install required Python libraries in the Users' space.

+Once this is complete it does not need to be repeated.
+Simply follow step #5 for executing the generation.
+If a developer changes the translate script step #6 may be used to update your local version.

 1. Open a `Terminal`.
 Hint: By default Paste is done via Shift+Ctrl+V, if in doubt check the menu of your Terminal
 2. Verify python3 is installed.
 This should return `Python 3.x.x`
 ```